c-r-h/c-r-h/README.md

   The [Kobol Helios64](https://kobol.io/) would be a great little platform for testing out some of my SMB3 Offload ideas.
 It'd also work as a (yet another) home storage system.
-- I like the look of the [Seed Odyssey SBC][SeedO].
+- I like the look of the [Seeed Odyssey SBC][SeeedO].
 I'm not sure yet exactly how I would use it, and how it would be an improvement over the Raspberry Pi I already have.<br/>
   <a href="#"><img height="24" src="Files/Hardware02.png"/></a>